Skip Ribbon Commands

 What should I do if I miss a dose?

-If you forget to take the tablet, take it as soon as you remember.
-If it is almost time for your next dose, skip the forgotten dose.
-Resume the next dose at the regular timing.
-Do not take a double dose to make up for a forgotten tablet.
+If you forget to take a dose, take it as soon as you remember.
+Then take your next dose at the usual time.
+Do not take two doses to make up for the missed dose.

 What should I do if I overdose?